Clybucca monitoring

 The Clybucca monitoring network has been collecting real-time data since November 2021 and includes:

-- Four telemetered water level stations (three surface water and one groundwater)
+• Five telemetered water level stations (four surface water and one groundwater)

 Monitoring station map